VysotskiVadim/VysotskiVadim.blog/_drafts/dont-use-jetpack-pagination.markdown

 ## Issue 1: display current status

-Users don't want just wait, even if data is loading, they should see at least loading indicator.
+Users don't want just wait, even if data is loading, something should happening on the screen.
-Using Jetpack Paging you're just passing `PageList<T>` object to `PagedListAdapter`.
-How do you supposed to show loading?
-There is two strategies.

-If you'd like to show place holder loading `PagedListAdapter` pass `null` as an item to view holder if it isn't loaded yet.
+At least user should see some animations.
+For page loading there is 2 standard approaches:
+1. Show placeholder instead of each item which is loading right now;
+1. Show usual progress bar at the end of the list.

 ![place holder](https://github.com/VysotskiVadim/VysotskiVadim.github.io/raw/master/assets/placeholder-loading-demo.gif){: height="200px"}
 ![place holder](https://github.com/VysotskiVadim/VysotskiVadim.github.io/raw/master/assets/progress-bar.gif){: height="200px"}

+Using Jetpack Paging it's very easy to implement place holder based loading.
+`PagedListAdapter` passes `null` as an item to view holder if it isn't loaded yet.
-But if you'd like to show some custom loading indicator, it's going to be match harder.
+But if you'd like to show some different loading animations, it's going to be much harder.

+The source of the difficulties is that
 View Model
 *(presenter or any other class which is responsible for UI behavior)* isn't mediator in data flow to UI.
-All that view model has is `PagedList<T>`, which encapsulates all data loading process from you.
+`PagedList<T>` hides data loading process from you.

-As a result you
+#### Workaround 1: get status from `PagedList`

+**Warning**: *this workaround is just for your information, you'll see later that it's useless.*

+`PagedList<T>` provides ability to add state listeners using `addWeakLoadStateListener`.
+`PagedList<T>.addWeakLoadStateListener` is made for `PagedListAdapter` to update itself once data in `PageList<T>` is changed.
+That's why listeners are weak.

+## Issue 2: network error handling

-## Issue 2: display custom data associated with the request
+## Issue 3: display custom data associated with the request
 display all items count